cBeaird/ConnectionGame/paper.md

 The first strategy, Random, chooses a move from the legal move set at random every turn.
-The random strategy does not consider the game board at all, which means that this strategy will make to effort to block an opponent’s progress or win for itself.
-We think that Random strategy is a good baseline against which to evaluate other players.
+The random strategy does not consider the game board at all, which means that this strategy will make to effort no block an opponent’s progress or win for itself.
+We think that the Random strategy is a good baseline against which to evaluate other strategies.

 Our second strategy, called Antagonistic Random, builds on top of Random strategy with the addition of evaluating the board while choosing a move.
-Antagonistic Random will choose one of the winning moves it the current set of legal moves contains one or more moves that would win the game.
+Antagonistic Random will choose one of the winning moves if the current set of legal moves contains one or more moves that would win the game.
 If there is no way for Antagonistic Random to win on this turn, it will prevent it’s opponent from completing a winning run if it’s